 “No way.”
 Noah had one of the hardest shots in the league.
 Other goalies winced when talking about it.
 Leo draped his arm around Rod’s shoulder.
-His friend’s chest probably was sore.
+His friend/brother-in-law’s chest probably was sore.
 It was time to stop teasing.
 “Rod’s order is on me today, Ben.”

 Rod’s features brightened like the sun peeking through storm clouds.
 He nodded, recognizing the apology.
 “Thanks, buddy.”

 Ben waved to the display case.
 “We have heart-shaped brownies today too.
 Our Valentine’s Day special.”

 Rod’s mouth twisted and he raised a brow at Leo.
 “Though I’m tempted to buy all thirty-six, thanks to my friend’s generosity here, I’ll take two along with two large coffees.
 To-go cups for me.
 I have to get home.”

 Laughing, Leo withdrew his wallet.
 “Two brownies for me too.”

 He paid and walked to the end of the counter to wait for their orders.
 Rod stood to his left, drumming his fingers on the counter in time with the beat of the music streaming from the speakers.
 “Got any plans for tonight?”

 “We’re going out to dinner.
 There’s a new Italian restaurant near Canalside that’s owned by a couple who used to live in South Philly, so I’ll get a taste of home.”

 “That’s awesome.
 Arielle and I are doing the coffee and chocolate tasting at Jolt’s second location.”
 He shifted closer to let people pass.
 “Ben’s really excited about it.
 I hope it’s a success.”